epichoxha/cme-6.0-release-backup/README.md

-# A backup of latest crackmapexe releases(6.0).
+# A backup of latest CrackMapExec release 6.0.
 Mad props to mpgn for this tool, it was good while it lasted :)

 ```sh
  ./cme